Tamar Braxton Tapped To Host VH1’s ‘To Catch A Beautician’

 Reality TV star and songstress Tamar Braxton is slated to host VH1’s new beauty show, To Catch a Beautician, according to Variety.
 The show is set to premiere on May 25.

-Braxton, along with celebrity hairstylist Johnny Wright, will help clients confront the hairstylist that damaged their tresses.
+Braxton, along with celebrity hairstylist Johnny Wright, will help clients confront the stylist that damaged their tresses.
 The pair will then put the stylists through a “hair boot camp” before allowing them a second chance at redemption by redoing the disappointed clients’ hair.

 She posted the announcement on her Instagram feed to celebrate, thanking VH1 and Scout Productions.